Positive Modal Logic Beyond Distributivity: Conclusion

 \section{Conclusion}

-We have given a new duality for bounded (not necessarily distributive) lattices which more closely resembles Stone-type dualities than existing dualities.
-It arises as a restriction of a known duality for the category of bounded meet-semilattices given by Hofmann, Mislove and Stralka~\cite{HofMisStr74}.
+We have given a new duality for bounded (not necessarily distributive) lattices which resembles Stone-type dualities.
+It builds on a known duality for the category of bounded meet-semilattices given by Hofmann, Mislove and Stralka~\cite{HofMisStr74}.
 The relation between our duality and the duality by Hofmann, Mislove and Stralka is similar to the relation between Esakia duality and Priestley duality.
 It can also be seen as a Stone-type analogue of Jipsen and Moshier's spectral duality for lattices~\cite{MosJip09}.

-One of the advantages of the duality for bounded lattices presented in this paper is that it more closely resembles known dualities used in (modal) logic.
-Consequently, it allows us to use similar tools and techniques.
-To showcase this, we proved Sahlqvist correspondence and canonicity results along the lines of~\cite{BRV01}.

-Furthermore, we extended the duality to a duality for a modal extension based on positive (non-distributive) logic with a $\Box$ and $\Diamond$.
-While these are interpreted using a relation in the way as in normal modal logic over a classical base, the changed interpretation of joins in our frame caused $\Diamond$ to no longer be join-preserving.
+We also extended the duality to one for a modal extension of weak positive logic with $\Box$ and $\Diamond$.
+While these are interpreted using a relation in the way as in normal modal logic over a classical base, the non-standard interpretation of joins causes $\Diamond$ to no longer be join-preserving.
 This interesting phenomenon has also been observed in the context of modal intuitionistic logic~\cite{Koj12}.

+As the dualities presented in this paper resemble known dualities used in modal logic, they allow us to use similar tools and techniques.
+To showcase this, we proved $\Pi_1$-persistence and Sahlqvist correspondence results along the lines of~\cite{BRV01}.